Laszlo-Lazuer/deployable-offline-local-llm/README.md

 # Local LLM Celery - AI-Powered Data Analysis Service

-A microservices-based data analysis platform that uses Open Interpreter with Ollama LLM to analyze CSV files via natural language queries.
+A microservices-based data analysis platform that uses Open Interpreter with Ollama LLM to analyze data files via natural language queries.
 Built with Flask, Celery, and Redis for scalable background task processing.

+**Primary Support:** CSV files with full semantic understanding and normalization.
+Other formats (JSON, Excel, TSV) can be uploaded and analyzed with explicit loading instructions.

 ## 🌟 Features

-- **Natural Language Queries**: Ask questions about your data in plain English
+- **Natural Language Queries**: Ask questions in plain English - no need to know exact column names (e.g., "average price" works even if column is `Avg_Price`)
+- **Multi-File Analysis**: LLM automatically has access to all uploaded data files and can combine them as needed
+- **Intelligent Data Normalization**: LLM inspects and normalizes datasets with different schemas before combining
+- **Live Data Fetching**: LLM can fetch real-time data from APIs and websites (inflation rates, stock prices, weather, etc.)
+- **Cached Inflation Data**: Built-in historical US inflation data (1914-present) scraped and cached locally for accurate price predictions
 - **Automated Code Generation**: LLM writes and executes Python code to analyze data
 - **Asynchronous Processing**: Background task queue using Celery and Redis
 - **Local LLM**: Uses Ollama with llama3:8b for complete privacy
 - **RESTful API**: Simple HTTP endpoints for integration
 - **Containerized**: Fully containerized with Podman/Docker support
 - **CPU-Only**: No GPU required - runs on any x86_64 or ARM64 CPU
+- **Dynamic Data Management**: Upload, update, and delete datasets via API - no redeployment needed

 ## ⚙️ System Requirements & Constraints